KunMinX/MVI-Dispatcher/README_EN.md

 &nbsp;

-In addition to mastering Jetpack MVI best practices in “Simple and Simple” code, you can also get content from this project including:
+In addition to mastering "Single Source of Truth" best practices in “Simple and Simple” code, you can also get content from this project including:

 1.Clean code style & standard naming conventions